aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

     dot.format = 'svg'
     return dot.pipe().decode('utf-8')

+TODO: more details on how to use this in Django.

 The most complex part of this file - and the whole Lab 3 - is to make sure that the positions and colours come out right.
 Here is a possible sequence of steps to follow: